-Where an adult patient does not have the capacity to give or withhold consent to a significant intervention, this fact should be documented on the medical record along with the assessment of the patient's capacity, why the health professional believes the treatment to be in the patient's best interests, details of any consultation with people close to the patient., Personal Welfare LPA/Court of Protection Appointed Deputy if appointed or IMCA consultation (see below).
+Where an adult patient does not have the capacity to give or withhold consent to a significant intervention, this fact should be documented on the medical record along with the assessment of the patient's capacity, why the health professional believes the treatment to be in the patient's best interests, details of any consultation with family members or carers close to the patient and Personal Welfare LPA/Court of Protection Appointed Deputy if appointed or IMCA consultation (see below).
 For all interventions, this information should be entered in the patient's notes.